Jinxiansen/Guardian/README_CN.md

 ## License 📄

-JHUD is released under the [MIT license](LICENSE).
+Guardian is released under the [MIT license](LICENSE).
 See LICENSE for details.